EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

 > i.
 What code smell is present in the above snippet?

 [Answer]
+The code smell present in the snippet is feature envy.
+This is because the method is providing logic regarding bomb detonation.
+This behaviour should not be in the switch class, as it is a violation of single responsibility principle.Additionally, after discussing with Alex, another code smell, inappropriate intimacy is present.
+This is because the when obtaining the X and Y coordinates of the bomb, there is a violation of Law of Demeter.

 > ii.
 Refactor the code to resolve the smell and underlying problem causing it.

+To resolve the smell, I move the bomb detonation logic to the bomb class.
+Additionally, added two new methods that return the X and Y coordinates of an entity in the entity class.

 [Briefly explain what you did]